-Use this to get an idea of when you need to start placing your attention on certain tasks.
-But, if you have any questions, or want to know more about how to get all this done - hit me up!
+Use this list to get an idea of when you need to start focusing on certain tasks, but if you have any questions or want to know more about how to get all this done, hit me up!

 Announce your engagement

 Select your venue

 Make sure your passports are up to date